 Please help us to reduce the congestion to a minimum by walking to the Festival or arriving by bike.
 Henleaze Road gets very congested due to the amount of traffic and pedestrians using it.
 There will also be very limited parking in the side roads due to road closures.
 Wherever you park, please be considerate to the residents.

 Lost Children/First Aid

-There will be a Lost Children and First Aid point beside the Arena in Waterford Road.
+There will be a Lost Children and First Aid point in Cardigan Road beside Santa`s Grotto.

 Please give any lost or found property to anyone with a Henleaze Christmas Festival Hi-Viz tabard.